bowen-upenn/scene_graph_commonsense/README.md

 ## Dataset:
-  Please refer to [a relative link](datasets/README.md) to download and prepare the dataset.
+  Please refer to [datasets/README.md](datasets/README.md) to download and prepare the dataset.

 ## Pretrained Models